ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 Keeping the following things in mind when using the keyword list to create a search query.

 - You have to select the **Show keyword list** checkbox and then type each keyword in a separate row to create a search query where the keywords (or keyword phrases) in each row are connected by the **OR** operator.
-If you just paste a list of keywords in the keyword box or press the **Enter** key after typing a keyword, they won't be connected by the **OR** operator.
-Here are incorrect and correct example of adding a list of keywords.
+If you paste a list of keywords in the keyword box or press the **Enter** key after typing a keyword, they won't be connected by the **OR** operator.
+Here are incorrect and correct examples of how to add a list of keywords.

     **Incorrect**